FDA aims to cut nicotine in cigarettes, ease e-cigarette rules

 REUTERS: The U.S. Food and Drug Administration aims to reduce nicotine levels in cigarettes while exploring measures to move smokers toward e-cigarettes, in a major regulatory shift announced on Friday that sent traditional cigarette company stocks plunging.

-The move means FDA Commissioner Scott Gottlieb has sided at least partially with e-cigarettes in the debate over whether they potentially hold some public health benefits, though he signaled an intention to curtail kid-friendly flavored products.
+The move means FDA Commissioner Scott Gottlieb has thrown his regulatory weight on the side of those advocating for e-cigarettes in the debate over whether they potentially hold some public health benefits.

+Shares of major tobacco companies in the United States and UK slumped in heavy trading volume, with the world's biggest producers poised to lose about US$60 billion of market value.

+The FDA's move extends the timeline for applications for new e-cigarette clearance by the FDA to Aug.
+8, 2022, giving e-cigarette companies more time to keep their products on the market before the agency goes into the process of final review.
+It also gives the FDA more time to set the proper framework for regulating e-cigarettes.

 "It’s hard to overstate what this could mean for the companies affected: non-addictive levels of nicotine would likely mean a lot fewer smokers and of those people who do still light up, smoking a lot less," said Neil Wilson, a senior market analyst with ETX Capital in London.